 The trails around Crested Butte are mainly on US Forest Service land, which currently allows e-bikes on all motorized trails.
+E-bikes are not permitted on non-motorized trails in the Gunnison National Forest.
 Read below for some great ride options we have put together for e-bikes!
-We recommend downloading the CBG Trails app to help you navigate motorized trails.

 Leaving from behind the Community School, the Deli Trail provides access all the way to Brush Creek Road.
 The Deli Trail begins as a wide, dirt path and then becomes a paved path when it reaches Brush Creek Road.
 Keep riding on Brush Creek Road to access some amazing views the farther you go!